uabrc/uabrc.github.io/docs/cheaha/slurm/gpu.md

 ## Reviewing GPU Jobs

 As with all jobs, use [`sacct`](job_management.md#reviewing-past-jobs-with-sacct) to review GPU jobs.
 Quantity of GPUs may be reviewed using the `reqtres` and `alloctres` [fields](job_management.md#sacct-fields).

+## Frequently Asked Questions (FAQ) About A100 GPUs

+- **I've been using the P100 GPUs on `pascalnodes` up until now, what is the easiest way to start using the A100 GPUs?**
+    - If you are using an `sbatch` script...
+        - Change `--partition=pascalnodes` to `--partition=amperenodes`, or change `--partition=pascalnodes-medium` to `--partition=amperenodes-medium`.
+        - Also change `--gres=gpu:3` and `--gres=gpu:4` to `--gres=gpu:2`, as there are only two A100 GPUs per node.
+    - If you are using an [Open OnDemand Interactive App](../open_ondemand/ood_interactive.md)...
+        - Change the partition from "pascalnodes" to "amperenodes, or change "pascalnodes-medium" to "amperenodes-medium".
+    - In all cases, be sure to read the section on [Ensuring IO Performance With A100 GPUs](#ensuring-io-performance-with-a100-gpus) to be sure disk read speed doesn't limit your performance gains.
+- **How do I access the A100 GPUs?**
+    You can access the A100 GPUs by request jobs in the appropriate partitions.
+Use `amperenodes` partition for up to 12 hours or `amperenodes-medium` partition for up to 48 hours.
+- **How many GPUs can I request at once?**
+    Up to four GPUs may be requested by any one researcher at once.
+However, there are only two GPUs per node, so requesting four GPUs will allocate two nodes.
+To make use of multiple nodes, your workflow software must know how to communicate between nodes using software like Horovod or OpenMPI.
+If you are new to GPUs and aren't sure you need multiple nodes, please limit your request to one or two gpus.
+- **What performance improvements can I expect over the P100 GPUs?**
+    Performance improvements depend on the software and algorithms being used.
+Determining optimal configuration will take some experimenting.
+Swapping a single P100 to a single A100, you can generally expect 3x to 20x improvement.
+For more information about possible performance improvements, please see the [Official NVIDIA A100 page](https://www.nvidia.com/en-us/data-center/a100/).
+- **How can I make the most efficient use of the A100 GPUs?**
+    A100s process data very rapidly compared with previous technology.
+Ideally, we want the A100 to be the bottleneck during processing, rather than CPUs or I/O operations.
+Here are two initial possibilities to consider for optimizing efficiency:
+    - All researchers should copy their input data onto `/local/$SLURM_JOB_ID` (node-specific NVMe drives) before processing to avoid I/O bottlenecks reducing performance.
+See [Ensuring IO Performance With A100 GPUs](#ensuring-io-performance-with-a100-gpus).
+    - Some researchers may benefit from using a larger number of CPU cores for data loading and preprocessing, compared with `pascalnodes`.
+Please consider experimenting with different numbers of CPU cores using the same dataset to find what is optimal for you.
+If you feel that performance should be higher, please contact [Support](../../help/support.md) so we can guide you toward an optimal CPU-to-GPU ratio for your application and workflow.
+- **Where are the A100 nodes physically located, and will this impact my workflows?**
+    The A100 nodes are located in the DC BLOX Data Center, west of UAB Campus.
+Because Cheaha storage (GPFS) is located on campus, there may be slightly higher latency when transferring data between the A100 nodes and GPFS.
+Impacts will only occur if very small amounts of data are transferred very frequently, which is unusual for most GPU workflows.
+We strongly recommend copying your input data onto `/local/$SLURM_JOB_ID` prior to processing, see [Ensuring IO Performance With A100 GPUs](#ensuring-io-performance-with-a100-gpus).
+- **What will happen to the P100 GPUs?**
+    We intend to retain all of the 18 existing P100 GPU nodes, of which  9 nodes are available now.
+The remaining 9 nodes have been temporarily taken offline as we reconfigure hardware, and will be reallocated based on demand and other factors.
+- **What else should I be aware of?**
+    - Please be sure to clean your data off of `/local/$SLURM_JOB_ID` as soon as you no longer need it, before the job finishes.
+    - We have updated the CUDA and cuDNN modules to improve reliability and ease of use.
+Please see the section on [CUDA Modules](#cuda-modules) for more information.